 Have you always wanted to buy rental property and become a landlord?
 As you can imagine, putting up with some tenants can be a pain in the neck.
 But the discomfort can be eased by the valuable tax breaks available to rental property owners.
 In fact, favorable tax laws are one big reason why so many fortunes have been made in real estate.
 Another big reason is that leveraging real estate investments with mortgages can multiply profits.
 But for purposes… Read more ›

+Click here to learn more about our tax, accounting and advisory services for attorneys and law firms.
 Once you get some legal experience under your belt, you may think about opening your own firm.
 Setting up and running a law practice can be a daunting prospect, but taking certain steps will help to ensure that your firm grows and remains profitable.
-Here are some guidelines to help accomplish the task successfully: Develop a strategy You really can’t proceed before you target a specific client base or market and decide how you plan to compete.
-This means knowing… Read more ›
+Here are some guidelines to help accomplish the task successfully: Develop a strategy You really can’t proceed before you target… Read more ›

 As a business owner, your auto dealership’s team must be comprised of people you trust to make the right decisions for the company.
 The reports derived from your accounting team are at the forefront of most major business decisions, so having a suitable controller in place will help ensure your dealership’s financial health and future.
 The characteristics of a good controller fall into two distinct buckets: technical skills and leadership qualities.
 On the one hand, at their core, a controller… Read more ›